 I recently reviewed Treblab’s true wireless in-ear model, the XFit.
 And I was impressed with the sound and design quality, especially given the cheap price.
 So, I was curious about what Treblab could deliver with it’s very affordable over-ear noise-cancelling headphones, the E3.
 At around 80 bucks (or cheaper, depending where you buy), is the E3 another great bargain?
 Or would it be wiser to invest in something pricier?
 Let’s find out in this Treblab E3 Review.

-Treblab E3 Review
+Review of Treblab E3

 IN the BOX